elkhorn-heavy/walkthroughs/overthewire/natas/level_10.md

 from a dictionary file.
 The answer is that the `passthru` command is not "sanitizing" the input from the user.
 User input should never be trusted!

-All this code does is run the command `grep -i $key dictionary.txt` on the command line, with the value of `$key` supplied by the user.
+This code runs the command `grep -i $key dictionary.txt` on the command line, with the value of `$key` supplied by the user.
 If the user submits the word `hacker` then the command is:

 ```
 $ grep -i hacker dictionary.txt